 Anyhow, the last slide of the presentation offered a fairly succinct summary of dietary principles.

-I’d never seen a comparision of traditional diets to modern diets presented side-by-side before.
+I’d never seen a comparison of traditional diets to modern diets presented side-by-side before.
 The way the visual “clicked” inside my head inspired me to share it with you.

 Hope you find it equally as helpful!